alexanderdickson/bumpyText/README.md

 A completely useless jQuery plugin that makes characters seem like they are allergic to the mouse pointer.

-Please download [jQuery Easing plugin](http://gsgd.co.uk/sandbox/jquery/easing/) for best results.
+Please include the [jQuery Easing plugin](http://gsgd.co.uk/sandbox/jquery/easing/) for best results.

 ##Usage##